I love to entertain and serve dinner on the beach. The sunset provides an amazing backdrop for a fun dinner with friends and family.

 The air was pretty humid so the wine glasses were “foggy” all night long!

-I love hosting five people for dinner because I can arrange the seating so that everyone has an ocean from seat and view.
-I thought about setting the table closer to the water.
-I wasn’t sure if it would be a good thing if our toes ended up getting wet.
-I chose to go the safe route but someday I will give it a try.
+I love hosting five people for dinner because I can arrange the seating so that everyone has an ocean front seat and view.
+I thought about setting the table closer to the water but I wasn’t sure if it would be a good thing if our toes ended up getting wet.
+Besides, I learned the hard way that if you misjudge the tide it can ruin your dinner!
+I chose to go the safe route this time.
+Thank heavens.

 The secret to making this dinner is that the location is so unique.
 Even if you can’t set up dinner on the beach, you can find a unique location in your own home.
 Try finding somewhere that would be a new location for dinner.
 Somewhere you have never eaten before.